Government Lies, Corruption and Mismanagement

 We all must expose all the corrupt acts of those who take public money and then attack innocent people, and not let bias get in the way.

-Anyway, the story of Aaron Philip and Deb Fisher must be distributed, and we all must take notice that Deb Fisher was wrongfully suspended, yes....and that she would have been fired if she did not have the protection of tenure.
+Anyway, the story of Aaron Philip and Deb Fisher must be distributed, and we all must take notice that Deb Fisher was wrongfully suspended.
+She does not have tenure. protection of tenure.

-We need to protect the public school teachers like Deb Fisher, and keep tenure rights in New York City, just as we need to get rid of the brown shirts and leadership of the NYC Department of Education.
+We need to protect the public school occupational therapists like Deb Fisher just as we need to get rid of the brown shirts and leadership of the NYC Department of Education.
 The NYC DOE is not interested in putting the needs and achievement of children above the false charges against innocent people who challenge their fraud and corruption.

 Bureaucracy Turns a Hero Into a Rogue